Navigation: THE ONDEMAND VERSION >

 Mapped drives on your computer, like Z:, will normally show up with their drive letter unchanged.
 However, if your computer has a drive mapped to S:, that could cause a conflict with the way your data directory is mapped to the S: drive, so please avoid that.

 If you have any difficulty with any of that, please see our short video demonstrating how to access your computer's drives from OnDemand programs, here.

 Users with Multiple Databases

-With the OnDemand version you are allowed to use the File ⇒ New Database and File ⇒ Open Database menu options and have multiple databases, at no additional charge, just like in the Standard and Local Network versions.
+With the OnDemand version you are allowed to use the Database ⇒ Switch Databases menu option and have multiple databases, at no additional charge, just like in the Standard and Local Network versions.